 Even using the most sensitive assays, 12 percent of patients with a clinical diagnosis of NMO or NMOSD are seronegative for NMO-IgG .
 Limited data suggest that seronegative NMOSD may differ from seropositive NMOSD on certain features, including an equal male to female ratio, predominantly Caucasian ethnicity, and greater likelihood of simultaneous optic neuritis and transverse myelitis at first presentation [91,94].

-A minority of AQP4-seronegative patients with a phenotype of NMO spectrum disorders has antibodies against myelin oligodendrocyte glycoprotein (MOG) [95-97], but the clinical relevance of anti-MOG antibodies in NMO spectrum disorders is uncertain [98,99].
+MOG autoantibody — A minority of AQP4-seronegative patients with a phenotype of NMOSD has antibodies against myelin oligodendrocyte glycoprotein (MOG) [95-98], but the clinical relevance of anti-MOG antibodies in NMOSD is uncertain [99,100].

 Cerebrospinal fluid — During acute attacks of NMO, cerebrospinal fluid (CSF) abnormalities are common, including pleocytosis and elevated protein levels.
 Pleocytosis is detected in 14 to 79 percent of patients with NMO, typically monocytes or lymphocytes, though neutrophils may predominate.
 A CSF white blood count >50 cells/mm3 is reported in 13 to 35 percent of patients with NMO; those with longitudinally extensive spinal cord lesions show a higher incidence than those with optic neuritis [16,39,48].
 Notably, oligoclonal bands are typically absent (70 to 85 percent of cases) [16,39].